badpx/IndexedBitmap/README.md

     /**
      * Change color table of the bitmap.
      * @param bitmap A indexed bitmap.
-     * @param colorTable Array of Colors (pre-multiplied 32-bit colors) used by 8-bit bitmaps,
+     * @param colorTable Array of Colors (non-premultiplied 32-bit ARGB colors) used by 8-bit bitmaps,
      *                   where the bitmap bytes are interpreted as indices into the colorTable.*/ public static int changeColorTable(Bitmap bitmap, int[] colorTable);
 }